hungkq-1724/EraXviF5TTS/src/README.md

 Our training strategy implements a two-phase process:

 1. **Duration Predictor Warm-up Phase**:
    - Sử dụng Dynamic Programming Window algo to calculate monotonic alignment to balance training speed & quality.
-You can also try Viterbi Vectorized (also fast but lower quality) or Progressive Refinement (a bit higher quality but much slower).
+You can also try Viterbi Vectorized (also fast but lower quality) or Progressive Refinement (a bit higher quality but much slower); all are in the model/alignment_utils.py
    - Initial 3 epochs focus on training the duration predictor while freezing audio model parameters
    - This approach ensures stability and prevents initial training divergence